aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 The comparison shows that the network range can change depending on the connection type, but the troubleshooting logic remains the same.

+---

-## Result
+## Verification Summary

 - The wrong static IP configuration was identified.
 - The failed gateway, external IP, and DNS tests confirmed the connectivity problem.
 - DHCP was restored.
 - Valid IP settings were assigned again.
 - Ping tests succeeded.
-- Browser access was confirmed on PC2 Ethernet.
+- Browser access was confirmed also on PC2 Ethernet.

----

-## Lessons Learned

-- A device can appear connected but still fail because of incorrect IPv4 settings.
-- A wrong default gateway prevents the device from reaching other networks.
-- `ipconfig` is useful for checking IP address, subnet mask, and default gateway.
-- `ping 8.8.8.8` tests external IP connectivity.
-- `ping google.com` tests DNS/name resolution.
-- DHCP reduces manual configuration errors.
-- Comparing multiple devices makes it easier to understand network behaviour across Wi-Fi, mobile hotspot, and Ethernet.

 ---